Kate Ellen

 Shanté Honeycutt - Multidimensional writer, editor, digital curator, & mystic.

-Supernova Support - Vocal and songwriting coaching.
+Karen Joy Brown - Vocal and songwriting coaching.

 Jaime Eliza - Photography.

-Alice Son - Another jewelry comrade.
+Alice Son - old jewelry comrade.

 Eva Kolenko - Food photographer.
 Cookbook anyone?